Justine Aniaku adjudged PWD Entrepreneur of the Year | Ghana News Agency

 By Iddi Yire

-Accra, Nov 11, GNA – Madam Justine Mauda Afia Aniaku, Creative Director of JustMaud Group has won the Persons with Disability (PWD) Entrepreneur of the Year Award at the 2023 Edition of the Women in Entrepreneurship Awards (WIEA).
+Accra, Nov 12, GNA – Madam Justine Mauda Afia Aniaku, Creative Director of JustMaud Group, dealers in fashion, arts and crafts, has won the Persons with Disability (PWD) Entrepreneur of the Year at the 2023 Edition of the Women in Entrepreneurship Awards (WIEA).

 With an unwavering determination and an exceptional vision, she has made remarkable strides in the business world, serving as an inspiration to aspiring entrepreneurs and a beacon of empowerment to women across the globe.

-Speaking to the Ghana News Agency (GNA) after the event, Madam Aniaku expressed her delight at getting recognition and lauded WIEA for creating the platform to honour agents of change.
+Madam Aniaku expressed her delight at getting recognised and lauded WIEA for creating the platform to honour agents of change.

-She said her company deals in fashion, arts and crafts, “so basically what we do is to train women, especially in various handicrafts because we so much believe that no matter your profession you still need to create multiple streams of income.”

-The Creative Director told GNA that they have been running with this vision since 2009, however, along the line they started focusing on PWDs, saying, that being physically challenged should not hinder one from achieving his or her goals.
+The JustMaud Group started business in 2009, focusing on PWDs along the line, she said, and that being physically challenged should not hinder one from achieving his or her goals.

-“Some of us having gotten the chance to climb the educational ladder, we endeavour to encourage our colleague PWDs to acquire some skills and handiworks so that instead of begging on the streets they could become better to themselves and to the society,” Madam Aniaku said.
+“Some of us, having gotten the chance to climb the educational ladder, we endeavour to encourage our colleague PWDs to acquire some skills and handiworks so that instead of begging on the streets they could become better to themselves and to the society,” she said.

-Madam Aniaku therefore, called on benevolent individuals and organizations to support JustMaud in training more PWDs who could not afford the cost of training materials.
+Madam Aniaku, therefore, called on benevolent individuals and organisations to support JustMaud in training more PWDs who lacked the financial strength to embark on that venture alone.

-Oheneyere Gifty Anti, a Ghanaian media personality, who chaired the event, also encouraged young women to strive for excellence regardless of the challenges they encountered.
+Oheneyere Gifty Anti, a media personality, who chaired the event, encouraged young women to strive for excellence regardless of their challenges.

 She emphasized that young women should demonstrate seriousness on the grounds of consistency, passion and determination to accomplish their desired goals.

-Madam Sylvia Tweneboah-Koduah, Chief Executive Officer of WIEA also told GNA that the awards scheme seeks to showcase women-owned businesses and celebrate women entrepreneurs contributing to economic growth.
+Madam Sylvia Tweneboah-Koduah, the Chief Executive Officer of WIEA, said the awards scheme sought to showcase women-owned businesses and celebrate their enormous contribution to economic growth.

-She said this year, the WIEA Board decided to add the PWD Entrepreneur of the Year category, as part of efforts to unearth talents which when supported will make them self-sufficient.
+This year, the WIEA Board decided to add the PWD Entrepreneur of the Year category to untapped talents, which, when supported, will make them self-sufficient.

 GNA